Ubuntu - Installing Nginx via aptitude

 Nginx is a popular lightweight server for those who do not need the bulk and extra services that Apache may offer.

-This article will look at installing Nginx on an Ubuntu Intrepid Server using the 'aptitude' package manager.
+This article will look at installing Nginx on an Ubuntu server using the 'aptitude' package manager.

 Using the inbuilt package manager to install packages is a great idea as it solves dependency issues and you are assured of any security updates if, and when, they occur.